motonarikambara/Portfolio/content/home/subheader.md

 title = ""
 +++

-I am a Ph.D. student of Information and Computer Science, Keio university.
-I am interesting in vision and language (V&L), and domestic service robots.
+Hello!
+I am Motonari Kambara, and I am currently a Ph.D. student in Information and Computer Science at Keio University.
+My academic and research interests are deeply rooted in the intersection of Vision and Language (V&L), as well as the development and application of domestic service robots.